 While modernizing existing applications can take several different forms, this white paper focuses on the replatforming approach, also known as component modernization.
-(For an introduction to the six approaches to application modernization on AWS (retire, repurchase, retain, rehost, replatform, and refactor), read our new ebook The Enterprise Guide to Continuous Application Modernization.)
+For an introduction to the six approaches to application modernization on AWS (retire, repurchase, retain, rehost, replatform, and refactor), read our ebook The Enterprise Guide to Continuous Application Modernization.

-While rehosting involves moving an existing application to AWS without changes to the business logic, replatforming requires something more; namely, optimizing the application by modernizing one or more components of the application.
+While rehosting involves moving an existing application to AWS without making changes to the business logic, replatforming requires something more—namely, optimizing the application by modernizing one or more of its components.
 Components are essentially an endpoint, something that the application interacts with via a standardized API, such as a web server, relational database, or messaging system.

-Here’s a hint: data and best practices.
-This white paper presents the knowledge and experience of New Relic working closely with AWS and discusses how you can make informed decisions to optimize your efforts and outcomes.
+Here’s a hint: observability and best practices.
+This white paper presents the knowledge and experience of New Relic working closely with AWS and explores how you can make informed decisions to optimize your efforts and outcomes.